rzdebskiy/XamarinFormsMFASample/README.md

 ![Azure AD All Users](img/ADUsers2.PNG)
 ![Create AD User](img/ADUsers3.PNG)

 When filling out new user information pay attention to user name.
 In case you have corporate domain like 'companyname.com' use it after '@'.
-On case you have personal subscription - domain name could be auto generated - take a look at the top left bar - here you see auto-generated domain name.
+In case you have personal subscription - domain name could be auto generated - take a look at the top left bar - here you see auto-generated domain name.
 Add it after '@' and then use '.onmicrosoft.com' domain suffix - this is pattern for auto generated Azure Active Directory Domain (Tenant) names.
 Additionally go to profile section and give a user first and last name.
 Also pay attention to user password:

  ![New AD User](img/ADNewUser.PNG)